 We see that the first client of the central table, identified by the KEY 0000168fc71e2e... , named Lawrence Ross, has been sent several emails.
 Each event is listed in a line, and shortly described.

 The usual way to integrate information from peripheral tables, such as this one, is to calculate aggregates from its features.
-This means giving a kind of sum up of the feature for each entity to be analysed and/or predicted.
+This means giving a kind of summary of the feature for each entity to be analysed and/or predicted.
 For example, the most frequent value of campaign_label for each client, or the sum of nb_of_days_since_event for each client...
 This is a way to add a feature, i.e. one value per line, per customer in the central table.

-Please download here this dataset (≈95MB).
+Please download here this data set (≈95MB).

-And start again the step by step workflow, with several tables this time.
+Then start again the step by step workflow, with several tables this time.

 Suggestion of articles to read: